 It’s the last stretch before summer, folks.
 Make sure to enjoy the blooming flowers, crisp weather, and outdoor brunches while they last.
-Read on to discover 50 aMAYzing things to do in Houston this month!
+Read on to discover 80 aMAYzing things to do in Houston this month!

 Experience a magical spring here in Houston thanks to the amazing indoor and outdoor venues the city has to offer.
-Luckily, Fever Originals has brought its popular Candlelight concert series to beautiful venues for the season with concerts that include:
+Luckily, Fever Originals has brought its popular Candlelight concert series to beautiful venues for the season with concerts.
+Highlights include: